cdemeke/BG_TC001/README.md

-# BG_0001 a Dexcom G7 to LED Display
+# Dexcom G7 to LED Display (BG_0001)
-Service that fetches real-time blood glucose data from your Dexcom G7 CGM and displays it on an LED matrix display (Ulanzi TC001).
+ BG_0001 is a customizable service that fetches real-time blood glucose data from your Dexcom G7 CGM and displays it on an LED matrix display using the Ulanzi TC001.

-Cost for this is one-time ~$40-50 and ~1 hour of time to configure the environment (see [Hardware](#hardware-used) for links, and [Installation](#installation) for step-by-step instructions).
+Cost for this is one-time ~$40-50 (to buy the Ulanzi TC001) and ~1 hour of time to configure the environment.
+See [Hardware](#hardware-used) for links, and [Installation](#installation) for step-by-step instructions.

 Alternatively, if you would rather not do any configuration, you can pay ~$100 USD for the SugarPixel ([link](https://customtypeone.com/products/sugarpixel)), which can do this through a mobile app.